AGiantSquid/pants_namespace_packages_demo/README.md

 trying to create a pants repo that uses namespace packages for "acme_corp"

-here is the projec tree:
+here is the project tree:

 ```
 ├── pants